Shamanthkrishna/Python-Projects/README.md

 4. **Password Authentication System**
    - This Python script provides a basic secure login system with username validation, password attempts limit, and feedback on login success or failure.

+5. **Age Calculator**
+   - A Python script that calculates your approximate age based on the birthdate you enter, allowing you to try again if needed.